JimDesu/basis-lang/spec.md

 4. Return to caller's frame.
 ```

+A frame's pending obligation discharges fire at this same retirement, emitted into the frame's exit code alongside the hooks (§10.6, §10.16).

 A failure during a block's body propagates per the standard rules — the block's body is itself a frame-bound context.
 The single-in-flight invariant (F.7) prevents a block-fired failure from coexisting with the outer failure: blocks fire from a no-active-failure state, and any failure they fire is consumed locally or propagates to the caller's frame after the outer failure has already advanced.

 ### F.12 Per-Invocation Fexpr Frame (`F`)